nicholaswmin/multi-leven/README.md

 >
 > The Levenshtein-distance, in particular, is very widely used in AML systems.

 This code, as-is, is **NOT** appropriate for use of fuzzy-matching in such systems.
 First and foremost, it's method of operation is publicly available.
-Secondly, it's an experiment and not designed to adhere to formal matching performance requirements.
+Secondly, it's an experiment, it is not designed to adhere to formal matching performance requirements nor does it have a complete and automated test suite to validate its results.

 Because of the very sensitive nature of the goals of such systems, you should use a multi-attribute matching mechanism, including the use of extra approximate-string matching algorithms ([Soundex](https://en.wikipedia.org/wiki/Soundex), [Jaro–Winkler distance](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance), etc).

-There are multiple known instances of bad actors tricking the system simply by knowing how the screening/matching mechanism of a financial organisational works, in some cases even [the financial organisations themselves trick their own system intentionally](https://www.investopedia.com/stock-analysis/2013/investing-news-for-jan-29-hsbcs-money-laundering-scandal-hbc-scbff-ing-cs-rbs0129.aspx) to allow blacklisted persons and entities; access to the financial system without legal repercussions.
+There are multiple known instances of bad actors tricking such systems simply by knowing how the screening/matching mechanism of a financial organisational works, in some cases even [the financial organisations themselves trick their own system intentionally](https://www.investopedia.com/stock-analysis/2013/investing-news-for-jan-29-hsbcs-money-laundering-scandal-hbc-scbff-ing-cs-rbs0129.aspx) to allow blacklisted persons and entities; access to the financial system without legal repercussions.

-The matching mechanism of AML systems should also be kept confidential.
+The internal workings of matching mechanisms of AML/KYC systems should be kept confidential.

+For more information on this topic, the [FATF](https://www.fatf-gafi.org/en/the-fatf.html) has published a paper that lists and describes various methods of designing robust AML/KYC systems.
+You can find the paper here: [Opportunities and Challenges of New Technologies FOR AML/CFT](https://www.fatf-gafi.org/content/dam/fatf-gafi/guidance/Opportunities-Challenges-of-New-Technologies-for-AML-CFT.pdf.coredownload.pdf)

 ## License